 “Yeah, the last time I had to wear this fashion disaster was…” she paused for a moment, “two years ago when I got assigned here.
 Not much stuff goes on at this base to warrant the use of this uniform.”

 “I know that Marcy, I hate this thing as well.”

-The door of the fighter bay observation room opened and in stepped Major James Monroe, the commanding officer of the base’s marine company.
+The door of the fighter bay observation room opened and Major James Monroe, the commanding officer of the base’s marine company, stepped into the room.
 Normally a marine company would be commanded by a captain but to avoid confusion as to which captain someone was referring to a marine captain was generally given a temporary promotion to major.
 Joseph looked at him.
 “You’re late.”

 “I’m sorry sir.
 It won’t happen again.”
 The captain looked at him with that kind of look that told you that it better not happen again.
 “I couldn’t find my uniform; I think I forgot it back on Earth.
 I had to go to the clothing store and buy a new one along with all my medals and have the rank sewed on too.
 Luckily they had my size and were able to do all that in a rush job.”

 The captain looked over James’ impromptu uniform and nodded his head.
 “Not bad, not bad at all.”
 He looked at the “fruit salad” of medals on the major’s chest and then pressed his lips together.
 “Not bad on the alignments.
 Every medal is in its place, perfectly I might add.”

 “Yes captain,” James nodded his head.
 “You should’ve seen me, measuring and re-measuring with the ruler.
 Took me nearly ten minutes of painstaking measurements to make sure that these,” he pointed to the medals on his chest, “were in the exact right place.”

 “Ten minutes?”
 The captain’s eyebrow rose.
 “About the same for me.”

 James shrugged his shoulders.
 “Yes sir, but you have a lot more to put on yourself than I do sir.”